-Disclaimer: Due to the rapidly changing nature of the law, there will be times when the material on this site will not be current.
-It is provided for general information purposes only and is not intended as legal advice.
+This article will provide guidance on Minnesota Rules of Civil Procedure.
+Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
+It is provided for general information and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
-We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
+We assume no liability for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
-Comments, corrections or suggestions should be directed to email@example.com.
+Comments, corrections, or suggestions should be directed to email@example.com.
 The information listed below may have been amended.
-For updated process serving legislation, please visit the Minnesota Courts web site.
+For updated process serving legislation, please visit the Minnesota Courts website.

 Advisory Committee Note – 1985

 The language of the first paragraph of the existing rule 4.02 was deleted because it is no longer necessary.
-Under current Minnesota law, a prevailing party may recover the cost of service of process, whether by sheriff or private process server as costs and disbursements.
-See Minn.stat. § 549.04 (Supp.
+Under current Minnesota law, a prevailing party may recover the cost of service of process, whether by a sheriff or private process server, as costs and disbursements.
+See Minn.Stat. § 549.04 (Supp.
 1983).
-The changes to the second paragraph are intended to clarify the language of the rule and incorporate provisions for service of process other than summonses and subpoenas presently contained in Rule 4.05.
-Under the rule any person who is not a party to the action and is 18 years of age or over may serve a summons or other process service of subpoenas is governed by Rule 45.03, and the changes in Rule 4.02 are intended to be make the two rules consistent.
+The second paragraph changes are intended to clarify the language of the rule and incorporate provisions for service of the process other than summonses and subpoenas presently contained in Rule 4.05.
+Under the rule, any person who is not a party to the action and is 18 years of age or over may serve a summons or other process service of subpoenas is governed by Rule 45.03, and the changes in Rule 4.02 are intended to make the two rules consistent.
 The rule provides that the court may direct service of any process by any means it deems appropriate.
-As a practical matter, courts will rarely have occasion to direct a specific means of service of process.
+As a practical matter, courts rarely have to direct a specific means of service of process.

 (a) Upon an Individual.
 Upon an individual by delivering a copy to the individual personally or by leaving a copy at the individual’s usual place of abode with some person of suitable age and discretion then residing therein.
-If the individual has, pursuant to statute, consented to any other method of service or appointed an agent to receive service of summons, or if a statute designates a state official to receive service of summons, service may be made in the manner provided by such statute.
-If the individual is confined to a state institution, by serving also the chief executive officer at the institution.
-If the individual is an infant under the age of 14 years, by serving also the individual’s father or mother, and if neither is within the state, then a resident guardian if the infant has one known to the plaintiff, and if the infant has none, then the person having control of such defendant, or with whom the infant resides, or by whom the infant is employed.
+If the individual has, under the statute, consented to any other method of service or appointed an agent to receive service of summons, or if a statute designates a state official to receive service of summons, service may be made in the manner provided by such statute if the individual is confined to a state institution, by also serving the chief executive officer at the institution.
+If the individual is an infant under the age of 14 years, by also serving the individual’s father or mother, and if neither is within the state, then a resident guardian if the infant has one known to the plaintiff, and if the infant has none, then the person having control of the such defendant, or with whom the infant resides, or by whom the infant is employed.

 (e) Upon Public Corporations.
 Upon a municipal or other public corporation by delivering a copy

-(1) To the chair of the county board or to the county auditor of a defendant county;
+(1) To the chair of the county board or the county auditor of a defendant county;

-(2) To the chief executive officer or to the clerk of a defendant city, village or borough;
+(2) To the chief executive officer or the clerk of a defendant city, village, or borough;

-(3) To the chair of the town board or to the clerk of a defendant town;
+(3) To the chair of the town board or the clerk of a defendant town;

 (4) To any member of the board or other governing body of a defendant school district; or

-(5) To any member of the board or other governing body of a defendant public board or public body not hereinabove enumerated.
+(5) Any member of the board or other governing body of a defendant public board or public body not hereinabove enumerated.
 If service cannot be made as provided in this Rule 4.03(e), the court may direct the manner of such service.

 (a) Service by Publications.
 Service by publication shall be sufficient to confer jurisdiction:

-(1) When the defendant is a resident individual domiciliary having departed from the state with intent to defraud creditors, or to avoid service, or remains concealed therein with the like intent;
+(1) When the defendant is an individual resident domiciliary having departed from the state with the intent to defraud creditors or to avoid service, or remains concealed therein with the like intent;

 (2) When the plaintiff has acquired a lien upon property or credits within the state by attachment or garnishment, and